shirzlotnik/EmotionDetection/README.md

 import seaborn as sns
 ```

+Than it will print this if everything work fine
+Using TensorFlow backend.

 ## Dataset Overview
 You need to make sure you know the location of the file in directory